"""The core state representation.

 )

-# Create masks for the atoms and batches to include
+# Create masks for the atoms and systems to include

 # Filter attributes